panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 Unicode includes characters from most of today's languages, punctuation marks, diacritics, mathematical symbols, technical symbols, arrows, emoji, and more.

 The first Unicode version 1.0 was published in October 1991 and had 7,161 characters.
-The latest version 9.0 (published in June 2016) provides codes for 128,172 characters.
+The latest version 14.0 (published in September 2021) provides codes for 144,697 characters.

 The universal and embracing approach of Unicode solves a major problem that existed before when vendors implemented a lot of character sets and encodings that were difficult to handle.

 It was complicated to create an application that supports all character sets and encodings.

-If you have thought that Unicode is hard, programming without Unicode would be even more difficult.
+*If you think that Unicode is hard, programming without Unicode would be even more difficult.*

 I still remember picking randomly charsets and encodings to read the content of files.
 Pure lottery!